 The Acer XB273U GX doesn't have local dimming.
 The video above is provided for reference only.

-The Acer Predator XB273U GX has impressive SDR peak brightness, even higher than the advertised 400 nits.
+The Acer XB273U GX has impressive SDR peak brightness, even higher than the advertised 400 nits.
 It's very consistent across different scenes and should be bright enough to overcome glare in most settings.

 We measured SDR brightness after calibration in the 'User' Picture Mode, with Brightness set to max.